josephryan/Hernandez_Ryan_2021_Recoding/05-TREE_SHAPE/README.md

 ### comphet_bargraph_shape.R
 produces a bar graph showing the percentage of incorrect trees reconstructed under each method and level of compositional heterogeneity (inflation parameter) tested.
 This script uses the file comp_het_chang_proportion.csv

+### comp_het_chang_proportion.csv
+proportion of incorrect trees for each phylogenetic reconstruction method and level of compositional heterogeneity